jackagoldman/spectral-recovery/project_description.md

 4)  Extracted fitted NBR values for each fire, as ell as Tesselated cap brightness, wetness, greeness, and angle -- DONE
 5)  Using NBR we calculated the magnitude and duration of change for each fire.
 We calculated the % recovery as the distance between nbr10 and yof dividied by the distance between prefire and yof, multiplied by 100. original methods by Bright et al 2019
 6)  We calculated rbr_w_offset as the difference between ((pre - post) - offset)/pre -> offset values were extract in GEE using the original code and just extracting the offset values ith codes for each fire
-7) Downscale climate data using krigr
+7) Downscale climate data using krigr? - downscale using gcm

 ## fire notes